Quick Facts About 360-Degree Cameras

 How Much Is a 360-Degree Camera in a Car?

 Rarely is a 360-degree camera priced as a stand-alone option on a new car, truck, or SUV.
 If you find one, it is probably somewhere in the $900-$1,200 range.
-Typically, carmakers include it in the price of a model’s higher trim level or bundled into an option package that can cost thousands of dollars.
+Typically, carmakers include it in the price of a model’s higher trim level or bundle it into an option package that can cost thousands of dollars.
 In the aftermarket, a 360-degree camera kit can run between $200 and $900.

 How Does a 360-Degree Camera Work in Cars?